kkkokili/kkkokili.github.io/_posts/2021-08-16-Node-JS-Authentication-Guide.md

 ## Package Guide
 ### express-session

-This package is used to create a session middleware and set the needed cookie for the specified session
+This package is used to create a session middleware and set the needed cookie for the specified session.
+This module expands the Express request object with the session property (among other things), which itself is an object that can be used by other middleware.

 ![2021-08-21.png](https://i.loli.net/2021/08/21/ZU7bRvqTjCH5NI9.png)